bitshifters/bitshifters.github.io/_posts/prods/2016-08-20-bs-beebtracker2.md

 Since VGM is a verbose format, the VGM files in the demos were exported from the same script in a compact raw binary format, and then compressed using Exomiser to enable them to be loaded into the limited RAM of a BBC Micro.

-**note: JSBeeb sound emulation is a little experimental atm, BeebEm works better, but a real BBC is the best of all!**